Celebrate Mental Health Awareness Month

 When experiencing a difficult moment or having a panic attack, it is important to have some practical tips to alleviate the situation.

-Our specialists recommend practicing deep breathing techniques.
+Our providers recommend practicing deep breathing techniques.
 Also, try to be present in the moment by noticing everything around you and by analyzing all your senses.
 If you can, try talking to someone you trust.
 One of the most important aspects of addressing poor mental health is bringing awareness to the issue and breaking the stigma surrounding it.

 Be a Resource